 It’s a pretty big step for someone who has never really traveled before, but volunteering in Africa changed her life.

-She was away for a year in Rwanda, experiencing some crazy culture clashes and situations.
+She was away for a year in Rwanda, experiencing some incredible culture clashes and situations.

 When I met her again after she had returned, something in her had changed.
 She had a different understanding of people and valued different things.